uq-seven-up/neverland/README.md

 - Install nodejs 14.7.0 https://nodejs.org/en/
 - Install yarn v1.22.4 https://classic.yarnpkg.com/en/docs/install/#windows-stable

-Note: You could also use the provided docker container as a build environment, in which case there is no need to install nodejs or yarn.
-However, on Windows and MacOS compiling local source code mounted to a docker container is painfully slow.

 ---
 ### Grab the source-code from Git Hub
 All shell commands should be run in the terminal appropriate for your operating system. i.e. Powershell (Windows) or Terminal/Console (Linux/Mac OS).